clcollins/working-with-kubernetes-secrets-and-configmaps/README.md

 ### Create a ConfigMap

 ConfigMaps can be created the same ways Secrets are.
-You can manually create a YAML representation of the ConfigMap and load it into Kubernetes, or you can use the `kubectl create configmap` command.
+A YAML representation of the ConfigMap can be written manually and loaded it into Kubernetes, or the `kubectl create configmap` command can be used to create it from the command line.
 In the next example, we'll create a ConfigMap using the latter method, but this time, instead of passing literal strings as we did with `--from-literal=<key>=<string>` for the Secret above, we'll create a ConfigMap from an existing file - a MySQL config intended for `/etc/mysql/conf.d` in the container.
 For this exercise, we will override the "max_allowed_packet" setting for MariaDB, set to 16M by default, with this config file.

 First, create a file named `max_allowed_packet.cnf` with the following content: